Configuring the Duet 3

 G10 P3 X23 Y41 Z-5.4 ; Set tool 3 axis offsets

-The X and Y offsets will be need to be set more precisely in order to multi tool printing; but for single tool printing only the Z offset is critical.
+The X and Y offsets will be need to be set more precisely when you do multi-tool prints; but for single tool printing only the Z offset is critical.

 I also found the pause position to be unsuitable using the new tool.
 My new pause.g file is this: